 - Document verification: Authenticate documents automatically and identify fraudulent activity to reduce the risk of fraud.

-At Klippa, we value privacy, that’s why all of our document workflows are compliant with the HIPAA, GDPR, and ISO standards, ensuring secure data processing.
+At Klippa, we value privacy; that’s why all of our document workflows are compliant with the HIPAA, GDPR, and ISO standards, ensuring secure data processing.
 With peace of mind about data safety, take the next step and streamline your data extraction workflows.

 If you’re interested in automating your receipt data extraction workflow with Klippa’s intelligent document processing solution, don’t hesitate to contact our experts for additional information or book a free demo!